UniversalDependencies/docs/_fi-dep/discourse.md

 ---

 *Discourse elements* are interjections, exclamations or emoticons.
 They are attached to the main verb or predicative of the sentence with the `discourse` dependency type.
+In Finnish, these do not include other discourse markers.

 <!-- fname:intj1.pdf -->
 ~~~ sdparse